iodepo/odis-arch/archinterfaces/ODIS-WIS2/docs/README.md

 > Need to align to [https://github.com/iodepo/odis-arch/issues/304#issuecomment-1681333608](https://github.com/iodepo/odis-arch/issues/304#issuecomment-1681333608)   ref: [WMO Core Metadata Profile (WCMP) Version 2
 ](https://wmo-im.github.io/wcmp2/standard/wcmp2-DRAFT.html)

+Notes:
+* _crawl-able catalog_ : Collection will be a collection.json (stac ish) that points to our S3 objects via https URL
+* SSSOM that maps my SQL to WIS2.0
+* resolve prov via IANA described by that points to the JSON-LD

 - [ ] ID:  unique ID in catalog that align to the follow pattern.
 We can build this and add that action to the PROV graph?
 We need an agreement to allow these records to be sent to WMO